adaptris/interlok-docs/docs/pages/ui/ui-auto-register-to-remote.md

 However you may want the Interlok instances to register themselves so the UI is becomes aware of each instances only when they've started and registered.

-## Registerting an Interlok instance
+## Registering an Interlok instance

 In order to do that you can use the Interlok Exec (interlok-exec) optional component and a small bash script: